 Who is the favorite for the 2022 World Cup?

-Currently, Brazil sits at the top of the oddsboard for the 2022 World Cup at +215.
+Both teams in the finals are co-favorites per the oddsboard for the 2022 World Cup at -110 each.

 Who won the last World Cup in 2018?